Learn the basics of what a single family office is and the help it provides to high net worth individuals!

 What is a Family Office?
 Single Family Office Structure?

 Compared to the typical investment brokerages and wealth management organizations, single-family offices have a unique organizational structure.
 Single-family offices include various large investment groups and wealth management services with just a few back-office employees.
-For the purposes of our discussion below, the terms “family office” and “single-family office” are utilized interchangeably.
+For our discussion below, the terms “family office” and “single-family office” are utilized interchangeably.

 What is a Single Family Office (SFO)